byrnesy924/AgeAlyser_2/README.md

 - Two key lines of analysis - Military and Economic strategy/tactics

 **AgeGame**
-- Central object, contains key data for the game, also houses parsing behaviour
+- Central object, contains key data for the game (for example the GamePlayer and AgeMap objects), also houses mgz parsing behaviour.

 ## Appendices